zwave-js/zwave-js-ui/docs/guide/mqtt.md

 }
 ```

-## Zwave APIs
+## Z-Wave APIs

-To call a Zwave API you just need to publish a JSON object like:
+To call a Z-Wave API you just need to publish a JSON object like:

 ```json
 {